michal-z/eneida/README.md

 * Eventually, create a demoscene production which could be submitted to demo party.

 ### Project rules:<br />
-* The most important rule is: "Make everything as simple as possible".
+* The most important rule is: Write only the code that you need and make it as simple as possible.
 * Code is fully standalone, it compiles by running <b>make.bat</b> from <b>src</b> folder on any Windows machine (no Visual Studio or any other software is needed).
 * No external headers or libs are required (not even system or libc headers).
 * Only external functions used are <b>LoadLibrary</b> and <b>GetProcAddress</b>.
 Every other syscall is loaded at runtime.